top of page

 1. AI requires business transformation, not just technology implementation.
 Effective change management starts with committed C-suite leadership.

-2. Resource allocation for AI initiatives requires executive-level decisions that balance priorities across the organization.
+2. Resource allocation for AI initiatives requires executive-level decisions.
+These decisions need to balance priorities across the organization.

 3. Breaking down silos between departments requires authority that typically only exists at the executive level.